Requirements For The Master Of Science In Counseling Degree

 The student must have passed all student learning outcomes at the proficient level or above.
 Failure to do so will lead to dismissal, suspension, delayed graduation, remediation or other faculty action.

 The candidate must perform satisfactorily on the Counselor Education Department exit criteria, which align with the University Values and Counselor Education Conceptual Model.
-Exit requirements include: successful completion of the orientation course; a passing score on the comprehensive examination to be taken prior to degree completion date; participation in a minimum of four sessions of individual counseling; participation in a counseling group approved by the program prior or concurrent to enrollment in Practicum; 3 years of attendance at the state, regional, or national level in ACA, AMHCA, or ASCA affiliated conferences or other conferences specifically approved in advance of the conference by the faculty advisor; a minimum of two academic years of ACA membership; satisfactory completion of the student scholarly project, including the dissemination component; and other requirements described in the Counseling Student Handbook and Policy Manual.
+Exit requirements include: successful completion of the orientation course; a passing score on the comprehensive examination to be taken prior to degree completion date; participation in a minimum of four sessions of individual counseling; participation in a counseling group approved by the program prior or concurrent to enrollment in Practicum; 3 years of attendance at the state, regional, or national level in ACA, AMHCA, or ASCA affiliated conferences or other conferences specifically approved in advance of the conference by the faculty advisor; a minimum of two academic years of ACA membership, and other requirements described in the Counseling Student Handbook and Policy Manual.

 The candidate must apply for graduation one full semester prior to anticipated degree completion.
 Deadlines: June 1 for Fall; October 15 for Spring; and January 15 for Summer.

 Northwest Nazarene University, a nonprofit Christian university, offers over 60 areas of study for undergraduate and graduate students.

 NNU is one of the Top 25 Military Friendly colleges & universities.

 Northwest Nazarene University 623 S University Blvd, Nampa, Idaho 83686 1-877-NNU-4YOU